exercism/cpp/concepts/basics/introduction.md

 ## Functions

-Functions have a name, a return type and (possibly empty) parameter list.
+Functions have a name, a return type and a (possibly empty) parameter list.
 An example of a function named `always_fortyseven` that would always return 47 would look like this:

 ```cpp